DZakh-forks/sentio-benchmark/README.md

 $ Envio does not support natively, but one can utilize HyperSync to retrieve data, but it requires manual decoding and client-side processing of reorgs.

+$$ Subsquid does have access internal call trace as bytes, however, it requires manual decoding

 † Subgraph has limited internal transaction visibility, only detecting direct contract calls, not internal transactions.
 This leads to incomplete data (~40% fewer records) and inaccurate sender identification in trace-level indexing as documented in the [case_5_on_trace](./case_5_on_trace/) benchmark.

 \* Subsquid requires manual configuration updates at fixed blocks to optimize template indexing, with limitations on the number of contracts (up to tens of thousands) and requiring periodic maintenance to minimize sync overhead.